LordWolfenstein/cobaltplusplus/README.md

 # cobaltplusplus
-Cobalt for Notepad++.
+Cobalt for Notepad++ mimicked from Gedit.

-Unfinished work.
+Unfinished work, only contains the languages I use the most.
 I created this repo for my own convenience.